 Battery: Time to read up on charging standards

 - 25W wired charging speed (compatible chargers only)

 - 15W wireless charging speed with 4.5W reverse wireless

 The Galaxy S21 Plus offers exceptional battery life, much like the rest of the Galaxy S21 family.
 The 4,800mAh battery easily lasts through a full day of heavy use, such as snapping pictures, shooting video, and a little gaming on the go.
 Many users could easily see two full days of lighter use, such as web browsing and checking email.

 If you’re after numbers, the Exynos Galaxy S21 Plus lasted four hours 18 minutes running our extreme Speed Test G benchmark on loop.
 That’s a very good result.
-By comparison, the Galaxy Note 20 Ultra lasted three hours and 39 minutes, and last year’s OnePlus 8T survived three hours 51 minutes.
+By comparison, the Galaxy Note 20 Ultra lasted three hours and 39 minutes, and the OnePlus 8T survived three hours 51 minutes.

 Controversially, there’s no charger included with the Samsung Galaxy S21 Plus.
 While there are genuine environmental arguments in favor of this move, the complex USB-C charging situation will likely leave many consumers with a headache.